underscoreio/essential-slick/src/pages/5-joins.md

 Of course the aim is to always find a way, but that's on-going work ("comprehension fusing" is the term used in the Slick issue tracker).

 For that reason we usually prefer applicative joins when you need to build a good meaty join.
+However, it's often convinient to mix monadic and applicative joins.

 ## Applicative Joins